smartdevicelink/sdl_app_library_guides/docs/Frequently Asked Questions/React Native/index.md

 !!!

 ## Integration Basics
 Native API methods are not exposed automatically to JavaScript.
 This means you must expose methods you wish to use from SDL to your React Native app.
 You must implement the `RCTBridgeModule` protocol into a bridge class (see below for an example).
-Please follow [SmartDeviceLink Integration Basics](Getting Started/Integration Basics) for the basic setup of a native SDL `ProxyManager` class that your bridge code will communicate with.
+Please follow [SmartDeviceLink Integration Basics guide](Getting Started/Integration Basics) for the basic setup of a native SDL `ProxyManager` class that your bridge code will communicate with.
 This is the necessary starting point in order to continue with this example.
 Also set up a simple UI with buttons and some text on the SDL side.

 ### Creating the RCTBridge
 To create a native module you must implement the `RCTBridgeModule` protocol.
 Update your `ProxyManager` to include `RCTBridgeModule`.